-I searched “the art of countermelodies” and I was flooded with generic advice written by people that, quite clearly, never studied any actual music, let alone Classical Music in a Conservatory.
+I searched “the art of countermelodies” and was flooded with generic advice written by people who, quite frankly, never studied any actual music, let alone Classical Music in a Conservatory.

 Mostly, they were random producers that gave their advice.
-While certainly valuable for some, I wanted the real deal.
+While undoubtedly valuable for some, I wanted the real deal.

 Very interestingly, this is what he had to say: